 To start a CGM session, follow the steps below.
-If you want to continue an existing sensor session after receiving a replacement pump, or after starting a sensor session on the Dexcom mobile app, these same steps apply.
-If you just ended a sensor session, wait 10-15 minutes before starting a new sensor session.
+If you want to continue an existing sensor session after receiving a replacement pump, wait 20 minutes after turning off your old pump before starting the sensor session on your new pump.
+Do not stop the sensor session on your old pump.
+After starting a sensor session on the Dexcom mobile app, these steps below apply.

 1. From the Home Screen, tap OPTIONS.

 2. Tap My CGM.

 3. Make sure the Dexcom transmitter is linked with your t:slim X2 pump.